deoplete-plugins/deoplete-go/README.md

 If you want to change it to an arbitrary order, set it in `g:deoplete#sources#go#sort_class`.

 Available values are `package`, `func`, `type`, `var`, `const`.
-If you do not include any value, will be always hidden in the completion list.
+If you do not include a value, it will always be hidden in the completion list.

 e.g.
 ```vim
 let g:deoplete#sources#go#sort_class = ['package', 'func', 'type', 'var', 'const']
 ```

-Test it in the `os` package.
+Test it with the `os` package.

 ### `gocode` binary
 `deoplete-go` will directly call `gocode`.